alessandroarmando/katacoda-scenarios/gpg/step2-public-key-encryption.md

 To communicate with others you must exchange public keys.

-To list the keys on your public keyring use the command-line option `--list-keys`.
+To list the keys on your public keyring use the command-line option `--list-keys`:

 `gpg --list-keys`{{execute}}

 ##_Exporting a public key